Dogger Bank itch

 Dogger Bank itch is a cutaneous condition characterized by a long-lasting dermatitis caused by exposure to the sea chervil, Alcyonidium diaphanum, a bryozoan.
 The disease, common in fishermen who work in the North Sea, has been recognized by the Danish Workman's Compensation Act since 1939.

 Signs and symptoms

+Signs of Dogger Bank itch can be found mainly on the arms, wrists, hands, insides of elbows but can spread if the affected person doesn't take prevention measures.
+The symptoms are rashes and inflammation, cracking of the skin, redness in the area, pus leaking from aforementioned cracks, and intense itching of the area.

 Pathogenesis

 The rash is caused by a type of cell-mediated hypersensitivity reaction; this type of hypersensitivity normally occurs in people who become sensitized to volatile organic compounds.
 Although in some instances several years may be required to develop sensitivity, this time period may vary greatly depending on the individual.
 In Dogger Bank itch, sensitivity is acquired after repeated handling of the sea chervils that become entangled in fishing nets.

 The specific toxin responsible for the rash was determined to be the sulfur-bearing salt (2-hydroxyethyl) dimethylsulfoxonium chloride.
 This salt is also found in some sea sponges and has potent in vitro activity against leukemia cells.